How to become a kennel worker

 There are no set qualifications for applying directly to become a kennel worker.
 Some employers may ask you for GCSE grades at 9 to 4 (A* to C), including maths and English.

-Experience of working with animals will be useful.
+Experience of working with animals will be helpful.

 More Information